JustinMBrown/movidius-NCS-tutorial/README.md

 ## 2.2 Installing TF in a virtual environment

-Finally, we can now instal TF following this tutorial: https://www.tensorflow.org/install/pip
+Finally, we can now install TF following this tutorial: https://www.tensorflow.org/install/pip

 That tutorial is straightforward, and there’s not much you can mess up as long as you follow their instructions.